 So, given that…

-How it Works: You’ll get $10 bonus credit with any OneSIM roaming SIM card purchase but once that’s gone, you’ll have to buy credit.
-Rates vary wildly by both the choice of SIM you are using and the country you’re in so you’ll need to check these rates to see if they suit you.
+You’ll get a $10 bonus credit with any OneSIM roaming SIM card purchase, but once that’s gone, you’ll have to buy credit.
+Rates vary wildly by both the choice of travel SIM card you are using and the country you’re in so you’ll need to check these rates to see if they suit you.

 You’ll receive two numbers: a European (Estonian) number and a choice of one from the USA, UK, Australia, or Canada.
 Incoming calls on the primary European number is free in a large coverage of countries or starting from $0.25/min otherwise.
 Outgoing calls also start from $0.25/min (dependent on locations) and receiving texts are free.

-Summary: Although not strictly the cheapest international SIM card on the market, the wealth of choices available means that with some planning, you can tailor your SIM card to your world travel needs and minimise costs.
+Although not strictly the cheapest international SIM card on the market, the wealth of choices means that you can tailor your SIM card to your world travel needs and minimize costs.
 The added bonus is that OneSim has been kicking around for a while so they know the market well.

 They provide a reliable service, as well as a bunch of neat extras, to keep their clients happy chappies.
 If you’re looking for the best sim card for international travel, OneSIM is definitely one you should consider getting.

 TravelSim gets a tentative recommendation.
-It doesn’t quite have the lofty reputation of OneSim, but it does work out as a cheaper travel SIM.
+It doesn’t quite have the lofty reputation of OneSim, but it does work out as a cheap international SIM card.
 Also, I like that there isn’t a whole range of SIMs to slog through; one choice, plain and simple.

 Much like OneSim, you can buy credit for a pay-as-you-go international SIM card setup, but the rates will be worse.
 For better rates, you’re better off purchasing one of their zonal/regional bundles.

-Summary: It’s a cheaper travel SIM card overall given the lower purchase price.
+It’s a cheap international travel SIM card overall given the lower purchase price.
 Furthermore, for those that enjoy the adventures in lesser-explored places in the world but still need to stay connected, TravelSim may be the better choice of SIM card for overseas use.
 The coverage isn’t quite as wide as some other competitors, but the extra savings are nice.

 GoSims travel SIM cards include: